 Budget allocations play a pivotal role in the achievement of performance targets.
 Targets are determined in accordance with available resources (both financial and human resources).
-Limited staff funding resulted in the War Museum having to function without sufficient number of staff (and in some instances with no staff at all) in critical positions, which include among others marketing, education, security, collections staff, etc.
+Limited staff funding resulted in the War Museum having to function without sufficient number of staff (and in some instances with no staff at all) in critical positions.

 Annual growth of the budget is dependent on growth of the baseline allocation.
-The baseline allocation was adjusted upwards by the Executive Authority in 2019/20, this following various submissions and engagements between Council, the Management and the Executive Authority.
-The adjustment in many instances alleviated some of the budget pressures and would have going forward enabled the War Museum to achieve its mandate, save for critical positions referred to above.
+The baseline allocation was adjusted downwards by the Executive Authority in 2023/24.
+The adjustment in many instances creates budget pressures and challenges.